Berks County Probate & Estate Administration Lawyer

 • Who should serve as administrator

-• How assets should be distributed
+• How property should be divided

-• Ownership of property or accounts
+• Ownership of assets

 Probate Litigation and Estate Disputes